Membrane Sweep: Benefits, Risks, and When to Call Your Doctor

 Reducing Pregnancy Duration

-It’s generally considered a safe option when performed by a qualified professional, and it can potentially avoid the need for more intensive medical interventions.
+The procedure is generally a safe option when performed by a qualified professional and can sometimes prevent the need for more intensive medical interventions.
+If you’re nearing your due date, ask your doctor whether a membrane sweep makes sense for you.

 Minimizing Medical Interventions